RasPhilCo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Go straight or left			| Go straight or left      							|
 | General caution			| General caution      							|

 It seems my model may have learned these labels well, but this is a very small test.
+As stated above, the images are also bright, well cropped, with good contrast, and clearly denote what type of sign they are which definitely helps the model classify then better.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)